-Spoon-coating and deeply savoury, the broth carries the smoky warmth of cured pork and the creaminess of mashed beans.
-Sweet bursts of corn and soft chunks of potato make every spoonful satisfying.
-It is rustic, filling and quietly soulful.
+Spoon-coating and deeply savoury, the broth carries the smoky warmth of cured pork and the creaminess of mashed beans, with soft chunks of potato making every spoonful satisfying.
+It is rustic, filling and quietly soulful; in the bobići version, sweet young corn adds bright bursts of sweetness.

 Variations